 It applies not just to use of our website, but also to personal information that we process through offline interactions with you in the course of running our business and delivering our services.
 This includes potential and existing clients, people interested in working for or with us and our suppliers.
-We maintain separate privacy notices that apply if we engage with you as an employee, contractor or as a client receiving legal advice and services.
+We maintain separate privacy notices that apply if we engage with you as an employee or, contractor. .

 Information about us

 Types of personal information obtained, purposes and legal basis